gravitational/teleport/rfd/00XX-agent-census.md

 In AKS, the git version looks like `"v1.25.2"`, so it's not possible to detect this environment using this method.
 (This is also a problem for Helm charts, as reported in [Azure/AKS#3375](https://github.com/Azure/AKS/issues/3375).)

-In the end, `UpstreamInventoryHello.ContainerOrchestrator` will be set to:
+In the end, `UpstreamInventoryAgentMetadata.ContainerOrchestrator` will be set to:
 - `kubernetes-eks` if on EKS
 - `kubernetes-gke` if on GKE
 - `kubernetes-unknown` otherwise (AKS, other cloud provider, or no cloud provider)